Srz97/Hangman-game/README.md

 * The game begin by greeting the user with a friendly message.
 * Before the Game procceds it requests the user for their name.
+* After the name it gives you the option of havin a look at the rule
 * You are then provided with two options either to have a look at the rule book or  to start the game.
 * You are then provided with two options either to have a look at the rule book or  to start the game.
 ### When you select to play